Zolwiastyl/git-helpe-rs/README.md

 `chmod +x git-helpe-rs`

-and copy it to your bin directory to start using.
+and copy it to your bin directory to start using or make alias for it.

 Or as one command: